 In just one week in June 1994, Fairchild Air Force Base in Washington State saw two tragic events.
-One, a horrific act of violence by a lone gunman who entered the base hospital with an assault rifle, and the second, a devastating air crash that saw a B-52 bomber fall out of the sky and hit the ground in a ball of flames.
+One, a horrific act of violence by a lone gunman who entered the base hospital with an assault rifle, and the second, was a devastating air crash that saw a B-52 bomber fall out of the sky and hit the ground in a ball of flames.

-Andy Brown is a retired US Air Force Staff Sergeant and the man hailed as a hero within the mass shooting carried out by Dean Mellberg at Fairchild’s Hospital on 20 June 1994.
+Andy Brown is a retired US Air Force Staff Sergeant and the man hailed as a hero in the mass shooting carried out by Dean Mellberg at Fairchild’s Hospital on 20 June 1994.
 On duty that day as a Security Policeman, Brown entered a scene of terror and brought it to an end by courageously shooting the gunman dead.

 His book “Warnings Unheeded – Twin Tragedies at Fairchild Air Force Base” tells the untold stories of these two events and he tells them in parallel, highlighting the warning signs and the oversights made in the preceding months and years that led to both these tragedies occurring.